f18-os/file-transfer-Sergiogamboa11/file-transfer-lab/README.md

 ## Final Note
 Everything that I had done so far worked perfectly until I implemented forking into my server.
 After I added forking, the server started to act inconsistently and failed to return any data to the client at times.
-I have been unable to figure out what the problem is, but it seems to work whenever it feels like it.
+I have been unable to figure out what the problem is, but it does seem to work sometimes.